pallavigeddam/cs207-section5-team4-project/README.md

 ## Project Overview

-This project frames next-day stock movement as a multi-class classification problem.
-Each team member is independently exploring different models and feature engineering approaches on the same underlying dataset (daily OHLCV bars for SPY, NVDA, MU, and TSLA from Yahoo Finance), with the goal of merging findings into a final combined analysis.
+This project asks whether the direction of the next price move can be predicted from historical market data, and whether the answer changes with the time horizon.
+Each team member independently explores different models and feature-engineering approaches across a range of horizons, from sub-second limit order book depth up through minute, hourly, daily, weekly, and monthly bars, using data from Yahoo Finance, Alpaca, and Databento.
+Throughout we separate direction (which way price moves) from magnitude (how large the move is), with the individual findings merged into a final combined analysis.

 ---